nmadhire-vibecoding/clue-board-game-with-llm/README.md

 ### Suggestions
 - **Room-based** - You can only suggest while in a room, about THAT room
+- **Must enter room** - You must ENTER a room during your turn to suggest (rolling dice and moving in, or using a secret passage)
+- **Cannot suggest if staying** - If you were already in a room and didn't leave, you cannot suggest
 - **Suspect movement** - Suggested suspect token is moved to your room
 - **Clockwise disproving** - Players go clockwise; first one with a matching card shows ONE card
 - **No repeated suggestions** - Cannot suggest again in same room without leaving first (American rules)